Growth Trends for Related Jobs

 How to Become a Licensed Septic System Contractor→

 How to Get Certified to Become a Building Inspector in Florida→

-How to Become a Licensed Handyman in Oregon→
+How to Become a Bail Bondsman in Alabama→

 CL Hardy is a communication professional based in Austin, Texas.
 In addition to writing corporate newsletters, proposals and technical white papers for Fortune 500 clients for more than 12 years, Hardy has been published in "Black Collegian" magazine; her articles on human resources, business and art topics can be found on eHow.
 She graduated from the University of Pennsylvania with a B.S. in communication.